Aṇguttara Nikāya

 [1] Mūlakā Literally root; foot, basis, foundation, remuneration (pay = support).
 Here of sabbe dhammā (all things), compare with MN 1.

 [2] Sambhavā This may be the point of origin, but the word does not mean origin.
-Literally it is 'com-becoming', or 'com-existing', or 'com-living'.
+Literally it is 'com-becoming', or 'com-existing', or 'com-living' or "own-becoming".
 It means the coming together of what is one's own with that which is other that makes a living being, an individual, or that which is personal existence, or owned.
 Hint: the word also means 'semen virile'.
 And that is a good illustration of the meaning.
 But here we are talking about 'all things', not just living beings, and that which is the co-becoming of all things is work of mind.

 [3] Adhipateyya.
 PED has: "probably misreading for ādhipateyya." [Ādhipacca: supreme rule, lordship, sovereignty, power] Childers: Influence, rule, supremacy.
 There are three adhipatteyyas or influences that induce men to follow virtue: Attādhipateyyaṃ, "the influence of self," that is, self-respect overrides; lokādhipateyyaṃ, "the influence of the world,' that is, dread of censure, and Dhammādhipateyyaḍṃ, "the influence of religion," or the love of virtue for its own sake.]